willypuzzle/happybirthday/README.md

-At the moment it needs some handed coded instructions in order that all works properly:
+At the moment it needs some hand coded instructions in order that all works properly:

 1)Add Willypuzzle\Happybirthday\Traits\HappybirthdayUserTrait to User eloquent model class.